GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 test users to SSH to each of the server VMs.
 The methods covered by this test are normal SSH and 2FA SSH.

 Note that this test must be run in a specifically prepared project.
 See the [OSlogin test README](oslogin/README.md) for more information.

+### Test suite: packagemanager

+#### TestRepoAvailabilityDualStack TestRepoAvailabilityIPv6Only TestRepoAvailabilityIPv4Only

+Test that repositories are reachable from an instance with a NIC configured for ipv4, ipv6, and dual stack.

 ### Test suite: packageupgrade